lostintransaction/lostintransaction.github.io/_src/posts/2014-03-05-verifying-hashes-and-signatures.md

 safeguard is to make sure you're downloading what you think you're downloading using hashes and signatures.

-In this post, I essentially follow
+In this post, I check the hash and signature of MultiBit, essentially following
 [the MultiBit tutorial on hashes and signatures][1].
 All examples are run in Windows 7 (64-bit).